 Welcome to my Hometown Tourist Project!
 Each week we will be treated to a new blogger giving us a tour of their hometown.
 Throughout the year we will be going all over the country and even up into Canada!
-Today I am pleased to introduce you to Jackie Ramirez who blogs at Hudson Valley Exposed.
+Today I am pleased to introduce you to Jackie Ramirez who blogs at Hudson Valley Explored.
 Jackie’s blog is about all the great things to do in Hudson Valley area of New York State.
 But, today Jackie is going to introduce us to her hometown of Marlboro, NY.

 Things to do in Hudson Valley & Marlboro